 Benefits of A Gross Lease

-Gross leases are a benefit in many cases because there is a degree of ease associated with having a fixed rental payment.
+Commercial gross leases are a benefit in many cases because there is a degree of ease associated with having a fixed rental payment.
 Tenants can easily project expenses without the worry of other unexpected costs.
 Gross leases allow businesses to focus on the growth of their company and retain the additional income as the business grows.